kyleburton/jquery-primer/README.md

 A tag may have a single ID, and an ID should be used only once within an HTML document.
 It is intended to uniquely identify ('ID', get it?) a single element in the page.

 Tags may have multiple classes and classes can be used (and should be, that's what they're for) across many tags.
+CSS uses a hash (#) as a prefix for differentiating identifiers from classes, for which it uses a dot (.).
+These two characters separate IDs and classes from the other HTML tags.

 <img src="images/css/by-numbers-classes-and-ids-480x360.png" />